blockchaintp/sextant/docs/deployments/management.md

 interact with it using the icons on the right.

 - In all cases you can `Undeploy`, `Edit` and `View` a deployment
-- In the case of the Daml deployments there is also a fourth `Gear` option which supports interaction with the Daml ledger
+- In the case of the Daml deployments there is also a fourth `Settings` option (in the form of a _gear_ icon) which supports interaction with the Daml ledger
-- In the case of the TFS on Sawtooth deployment there is also a fourth `Gear` option that supports interaction with the Taekion File System
+- In the case of the TFS on Sawtooth deployment there is also a fourth `Settings` option that supports interaction with the Taekion File System

 ## Generic Interactions